intel/yask/README.md

        versions are not recommended when using the `-use_shm` feature.
        This issue was resolved in MPI version 2019u3.
-     * There is an issue in the Intel C++ compiler 2019.1.x that causes an internal error.
+     * There is an issue in the Intel C++ compiler 2019.1.x that causes an internal error when building YASK kernels.
        Use 2019.0.5 to work around until a patch is released.
      * If you are using g++ version 8.x or later, Intel(R) C++ version 2019 is required.
      * Building a YASK kernel with clang is possible; however,